mattdbarnett/infinite-colour-runner-game/README.md

 ## Misc.

 If any bugs are found by community members, please add them via the GitHub issues page to be fixed and discussed.

+All C4 architecture diagrams can be found in the following directory: "res://architecture diagrams/".